Alderney: Transport

 Boats sail regularly between the island and France, and to the other Channel Islands.
 Manche Iles Express operates a high-speed passenger ferry in summer to Diélette in the commune of Flamanville, Manche in France, and to St Peter Port, Guernsey.
 Two boats offer seasonal service to Guernsey.
 A 12-passenger boat operates services to Cherbourg Harbour, Sark and St Peter Port.
 Alderney is 72.5 mi from St Malo and 70.3 mi from Poole.

 There are boat trips, water-taxi services and water and fuel access to visiting yacht crews.
 The busiest time is during the peak months of June, July and August as nearly 30,000 yacht crew members visit this harbour every year.

 Because of the island's size, vehicular transport is often unnecessary, although taxis, cars and bicycles are used.
 The Alderney Railway is the only remaining railway in the Channel Islands; it gives a timetabled public service, with scheduled trains to the lighthouse during the summer and special occasions such as Easter and Christmas.
-There is an occasional bus service around the island.

-Alderney allows people to ride motorbikes and mopeds without helmets and drive cars without seatbelts, but it is compulsory for those under 18 to wear helmets.
+Alderney allows people to ride motorbikes and mopeds without helmets and drive cars without seatbelts.
 The international vehicle registration code is GBA.

 As in the rest of the Bailiwick of Guernsey, mopeds and motorbikes with an engine of 50cc or less can be driven from the age of 14 with a provisional licence.